GOP dealt stiff blow in Senate's bid to repeal 'Obamacare'

 "It's time to turn the page," said Senate Minority Leader Charles Schumer of New York.
 "We are not celebrating.
 We are relieved."

-Health and Human Services Secretary Tom Price said in a statement the Trump administration would pursue its health care goals through regulation.
+Health and Human Services Secretary Tom Price said in a statement that the Trump administration would pursue its health care goals through regulation.
 "This effort will continue," Price said.
+But insurers, hospitals, doctors, and consumer groups are pressing the administration to guarantee billions of dollars in disputed subsidies to help stabilize insurance markets around the country.

 Buoyed by a signal from House Speaker Paul Ryan, McConnell had introduced a pared-down health care bill late Thursday that he hoped would keep alive Republican ambitions to repeal "Obamacare."

-The measure would have repealed the unpopular Affordable Care Act requirement that most people have health insurance or risk a fine from the IRS.
-A similar requirement on larger employers would be suspended for eight years.

-Additionally it would have denied funding to Planned Parenthood for a year, and suspended for three years a tax on medical device manufacturers.
-States could seek waivers from consumer protections in the Obama-era law, and individuals could increase the amount they contribute to tax-sheltered health savings accounts for medical expenses.
+The Congressional Budget Office said the amendment would have increased the number of uninsured people by 16 million, the same problem that vexed all the "repeal and replace" measures Republicans have offered.
+Obama's law extended coverage to some 20 million people, reducing the nation's uninsured rate to a historic low of around 9 percent.

-Ryan, R-Wis., seemingly opened a path for McConnell earlier Thursday evening by signaling a willingness to negotiate a more comprehensive bill with the Senate.
-Some Republican senators had been concerned that the House would simply pass the "skinny bill" and send it to Trump.
+Still, Ryan, R-Wis., had seemingly opened a path for McConnell earlier Thursday by signaling a willingness to negotiate a more comprehensive bill with the Senate.
+Some Republican senators had been concerned that the House would simply pass McConnell's "skinny bill" and send it to Trump.
 That would have sent a shock wave through health insurance markets, spiking premiums.

 Ryan sent senators a statement saying that if "moving forward" requires talks with the Senate, the House would be "willing" to do so.
 But shortly afterward, his words received varied responses from three GOP senators who'd insisted on a clear commitment from Ryan.